Book – 10 Minutes Mindfulness, 71 Habits for Living in the Present Moment (Review)

 - But mindfulness involves one further step—the practice of non-judgment.

-- Just as an exercise habit will change your body, a mindfulness habit will literally reshape your mind.
+- Just as exercise will change your body, a mindfulness will reshape your mind.

 Part II – Benefits of Mindfulness